segrax/xrp-wallet/README.md

 On first launch, you will be asked for a password.
 This password is used to generate an AES256 Key, which is used to encrypt your account database when stored to disk.

+##### Submitting your Transactions via QR Code

+You may use your phone to capture the QR Code using [Ripple Submit](https://binz.io/), which will allow you to immediately submit your transaction and view the result.

 ##### Creating an account